 3. How do you grade this so-called “creative work”?

-This is my grading rubric for your creative work this semester (picture book project).
+This is my grading rubric for your final project this semester.

 4. What if I find the course content triggering, disturbing, or upsetting?

 You are not alone.
 There is a lot of disturbing content in this course.
 Material covered engages with historical racism, the legacy of slavery and discrimination, violence, sexism, religious intolerance, economic privilege, homophobia, and other forms of social injustice.
 I will ask you to study music, texts, and images that are explicit and disturbing.
 By situating these painful issues in the musical-historical context, my intent is to highlight the harm they have caused in the past and continue to cause today, NOT to excuse or minimize them.

 If your experience of these issues or the way they are treated in this course is problematic or triggering in any way, please speak to me (either in class or in private)—I take such concerns seriously, and, while it is crucially important that we reckon with our history, I always strive to find better ways of addressing challenging and complex topics in the classroom.